kddubey/cappr/docs/source/supply_a_prior.rst

 A prior is a probability distribution over completions indicating how likely you think each completion is *regardless of the prompt*.
-It nudges language model probabilities towards your domain-specific probabilities which are needed to make optimal predictions.
+It nudges language model probabilities towards the domain-specific probabilities which are needed to make optimal predictions.

 If you have a handful of labeled examples for each possible class, then you may simply compute the fraction of examples belonging to each class, e.g.,